All Products

-After you create an HBase cluster, you can use HBase Shell to connect to HBase and perform operations such as reading and writing data.
-This topic describes how to use HBase Shell to connect to HBase.
-This topic also describes some common HBase Shell commands.
+After you create an E-MapReduce (EMR) cluster that contains the HBase service, you can use HBase Shell to connect to HBase and perform operations such as reading and writing data.
+This topic describes how to use HBase Shell to connect to HBase and use common HBase Shell commands.

 Prerequisites

-A DataServing cluster is created.
+A DataServing cluster or custom cluster that contains the HBase service is created.
 For more information, see Create a cluster.

 Connect to HBase

-1. Log on to the DataServing cluster in SSH mode.
+1. Log on to the desired cluster in SSH mode.
 For more information, see Log on to a cluster.

 2. Run the following command to connect to HBase: